-The PBSP commissioned research and testing of REFCL technology in collaboration with ESV, suppliers and electricity companies to confirm its capability in reducing the risk of powerlines igniting bushfires.
+The PBSP commissioned research and testing of REFCL technology in collaboration with Energy Safe, suppliers and electricity companies to confirm its capability in reducing the risk of powerlines igniting bushfires.

 Following successful trials, the Electricity Safety (Bushfire Mitigation) Regulations 2013 were amended in 2016 to require electricity companies to achieve the 'required capacity' performance standard across 45 prescribed substations supplying the highest bushfire consequence areas of Victoria.
-REFCL is currently the only technology that can achieve this performance standard.
+REFCL was the only technology that could achieve this performance standard.

 A world first use of REFCL technology

 Victoria’s use of REFCLs for bushfire prevention in rural areas with long lines, difficult terrain, and high vegetation cover is a world-first.

 As with the implementation of any new technology, challenges were encountered.
 Energy Safe granted specific time extensions and exemptions to enable resolution of key technical and delivery issues that were beyond the control of the electricity companies who are required to deliver this ambitious program.
 Despite these extensions, the overall program rollout was completed prior to the 2023/24 bushfire season and is delivering the intended benefits to Victorians.

 The PBST trials indicated that REFCLs could reduce powerline bushfire ignition risk between 48 and 60 per cent.

 Following completion of tranche 1, Energy Safe commissioned two independent reports into the REFCL program in 2020 (see Cost Benefit Analysis and Functional Performance Review, on this page).
 The functional performance report found that the REFCLs are meeting this expectation.